FabioGuerreiro/theme-templater/README.md

 ## TODO

 - check if final result is valid css
-- migrate functionality to service
-- allow the use of component, directive or service
 - opt between creating a <style> tag or a css file